IQAIcom/mcp-polymarket/README.md

    - Use `update_balance_allowance` tool before your first trade
    - This approves the Polymarket contract to use your funds

-**⚠️ Security Warning**:
-- Never commit private keys to version control
-- Only use private keys on trusted, secure machines
-- Consider using a dedicated wallet for trading with limited funds

 **Note on Dependencies**: This project uses `@polymarket/clob-client` which has transitive dependencies with known vulnerabilities in older versions of `axios`.
 These vulnerabilities (SSRF, CSRF) are mitigated in this use case because:
 - The server only connects to trusted Polymarket API endpoints
 - It runs locally on user machines, not as a public server
 - All API interactions are authenticated and controlled
+- Your private key never leaves your machine

-## License
+## 📄 License

 MIT

-## Contributing
+## 🤝 Contributing

 Contributions are welcome!
 Please follow these steps: